 Quick answer

 Raising a kind child is high on almost every parent's list, yet kindness is not something you can simply instruct.
 It grows through what children see, feel, and practice every single day.
-This guide compares the main ways to teach kids kindness, from everyday modeling to hands on activities and gentle stories, and shows where Sleepytale fits, as the calm bedtime habit that lets a child feel kindness from the inside.
+This guide compares the main ways to teach kids kindness, from everyday modeling to hands on activities and gentle stories, and shows where Sleepytale fits, with an AI friend for kids named Cleo your child can ask about sharing or hurt feelings at any hour, who turns the answer into a little lesson, a story, or a song about what it feels like to care about someone.

 How to Teach Kids Kindness at a Glance